noiseprotocol/noise_spec/noise.md

 5. Handshake patterns
 ======================

-The following patterns represent the mainstream use of Noise, and can be used to construct a wide range of protocols.
+The following patterns represent the mainstream use of Noise.
 Other patterns can be defined in other documents.

-9.1.
+5.1.
 Box patterns
 ------------------

 The following "Box" patterns represent one-shot messages from a sender to a